xavierlefevre/react-basic-mentions/README.md

 #### Readme

-- [ ] - Show a picture of the component
+- [X] - Show a picture of the component
+- [ ] - In GH Pages, set up a test zone
 - [ ] - Detail default style
 - [ ] - Give examples